Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Theoretical Guarantees

 \subsection{Convergence Rate}

 The variance reduction in Theorem~\ref{thm:variance}, combined with standard regularity assumptions, yields agent-independent sample complexity.

 \begin{theorem}[Sample Complexity] Assume $J$ is $L$-smooth and satisfies the Polyak-Łojasiewicz (PL) condition with PL constant $\mu \in (0, L]$ (see Assumption~\ref{ass:smoothness_pl} in Appendix~\ref{app:proof_complexity}).
-Under the variance bound from Theorem~\ref{thm:variance}, DG-PG achieves an $\epsilon$-optimal policy in:
+Given the optimal variance from Theorem~\ref{thm:variance}, DG-PG achieves an $\epsilon$-optimal policy in:

 iterations.
 This bound is independent of the number of agents $N$. \end{theorem}